To IMPACT the lives of teen drivers by crusading for safer roads, promoting safety awareness, and enhancing driver education.

 - To reduce the number of teens that are involved in car accidents every year.

-- To promote our Winter Driving Skills Scholarship Program to High Schools in Medina and surrounding counties.
+- To promote our Teen Performance Driving – Avoiding the Crash Class to High Schools in Medina and surrounding counties.

 - Continue to host the Kelli’s C.R.U.S.A.D.E.
 Benefit Horse Show annually as our fundraiser.